In the Beginning

 His grandfathers eyes lay wide open, his pupils so small they they might as well have not been there, his normally bright purple eyes in colour.
 A trait that only Hubris had inherited from Eldrian himself had faded into a murky grey.

 He looked so peaceful, the irony was fantastic.
 His grandfather was always the one who maintained peace.
 No matter where he was, and now, even in death he just lay there.
 Still so damn peaceful.
 The irony was so hilarious that Hubris started to laugh.
 And laugh.
 And laugh.
 In fact he was so busy laughing, no. He was so busy going crazy that he missed a faint glow coming from his grandfathers locket still tied safely around his neck.

 War.
 Violence.
 Blood.
 Sacrifice.
 Dead eyes.
 Dead people.
-A dead country..
+A dead world..

 And a man, in the middle of it all.

 Hubris shot upright in his bed, his eyes wide and panting heavily.
 It was in the middle of winter, but he was covered in a thin layer of sweat.

 "It's been ten years" Hubris growled.

 "TEN DAMN YEARS that I've been plagued with these hellish nightmares!"